SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Select Strategic Plan

-Select your strategy to deal with prolonged encounters - ability that would allow you to regain some Gambit Die under certain circumstances.
+You can choose a strategy to deal with prolonged encounters - abilities that would allow you to gain gambit dice under certain circumstances.

 ### Level 15

 * Additional Gambit Die

-You gain an additional Gambit Die.
+You gain an additional gambit die.

 * Additional Gambits